wp-plugins/rb-gallery/readme.txt

 Below is a list of the features offered in this photo gallery plugin:

 = Easy gallery creation =
-* Upload your photos to the gallery in GIF format.
+* Upload your photos to the gallery in GIF, JPG, or PNG format.
 * Add as many images as you want to your photo gallery
 * Edit the images and other image properties (example: name, description etc).
 * Exclude/include photos which are part of a album/gallery.